arfaram/ezplatform-activities-log/README.md

 # ezplatform Activities Log Bundle

 This bundle allows you to log user and system events from the UI or using API.
+See screenshots.

-See screenshots It is a lightweight implementation compared to [EdgarEzUIAuditBundle](https://github.com/noodle69/EdgarEzUIAuditBundle) which provide more details.
+It is a lightweight implementation compared to [EdgarEzUIAuditBundle](https://github.com/noodle69/EdgarEzUIAuditBundle) which provide more details.

 ## Requirement